Where to look for information after your bunion surgery?

 Start the massage as soon as the wound is closed and appears calm.
 Use Bio oils or anything you like for the skin.
 While this helps moisturise the skin, you are trying to break up adhesions around the scar line.
 Apply your lubricating oil first.
 Press down firmly to tolerance and move along the scar forwards and backwards.
 Now try little circling movements along the scar line.
 Does it hurt and feel sensitive?
 If yes continue pushing yourself, which may make you queasy or dislike the sensation.
 You are desensitising the wound and removing tightness which breaks down excessive scar tissue.
 This will help toe movement.
 The nerve recovers as it is released from the scar tissue.
 Massage promotes circulation, enhancing healing.
 Unpleasant to start with, yes.
 Benefits almost instant, but after a few days, it does get easier.

-If you need more information or have a burning question, why not write below, ConsultingFootPain will answer your question.
+If you need more information or have a burning question, why not write below?
+ConsultingFootPain will answer your question.
 Find out more about the author.
 This article does not replace any information your specialist may feel appropriate, but hopefully, it will take you in the right direction.
 All surgeons have different ways of approaching post-operative care, but occasionally, patients require a little extra help.
+And then there is, of course, our new book.

 Thanks for reading one of my top articles, ‘What you really need to know after bunion surgery?’ by David R Tollafield